FSXAC/FSXAC.github.io/index.md

 titlebar: Home

 # Header
+# header_color: black
 header_image: 'img/avatar-new-small.jpg'
 header_text:
-- I\'m a fourth year Electrical Engineering at The University of British Columbia.
+- I'm a fourth year Electrical Engineering at The University of British Columbia.
 Currently on an 8-month co-op term Intel of Canada as FPGA Emulation Platform intern.
-I\'ve previously worked at Electronic Arts - BioWare and VitalMechanics.
+I've previously worked at Electronic Arts - BioWare and VitalMechanics.
 ---

-<h2>Index</h2>
+## Index

 <dl class="row dl-horizontal">
     {% for nav in site.data.navigation %}
     <dt class="col-md-2"><a href="{{ nav.url }}">{{ nav.text }}</a></dt>